-The Vermillion School District is dedicated to providing a healthy, comfortable, and productive environment for staff, students, and citizens.
-The school board believes that education has a central role in establishing patterns of behavior related to good health and shall take measures to help its students to resist tobacco (smoke and smokeless) use.
-Materials related to tobacco (smoke and smokeless) use prevention are a part of the elementary and secondary curriculum.
-The school board is concerned about the health of its employees and also recognizes the importance of adult role modeling for students during formative years.
-Therefore, the board shall promote non-smoking and non-use of tobacco (smoke and smokeless) products among its staff and students.
+The Vermillion School District is dedicated to providing a healthy, environment for staff, students, and citizens.
+The school board believes that education has a central role in establishing patterns of behavior related to good health and shall take measures to help students resist tobacco use in all forms.
+Therefore, the prevention of tobacco use is part of the elementary and secondary curriculum.

-Smoking and use of tobacco (smoke and smokeless) products shall be prohibited on school district property.
+Additionally, smoking and use of tobacco products (smoke or smokeless) shall be prohibited on school district property.
 This shall include school buildings, grounds, and school-owned vehicles.